Metro Transit (Madison): Route network

-The vast majority of service updates reflected in this section went into effect in June 2023.
-Significant changes include restructuring the main route network, discontinuing the previous transfer point system, and reintroducing lettered routes, replacing the previous numbering system.
-Although a small amount of weekday commuter routes remain numbered for administrative reasons.
-The University of Wisconsin circulator network was largely unaffected by the changes and retain its previous numbers/ routes.
+The vast majority of services reflected in this section went into effect in June 2023.
+Significant changes included restructuring the main route network, discontinuing the previous transfer point system, and reintroducing lettered routes, replacing the previous numbering system.
+Although a small amount of weekday commuter routes remained numbered for administrative reasons.
+The University of Wisconsin circulator network was largely unaffected by the changes and retained its previous numbers/ routes.

 Bus rapid transit

 In the early 2020s, Metro Transit began design and construction of a bus rapid transit system that offers faster and more frequent service.
-The two BRT lines have buses that run every 5 to 15 minutes during weekday hours.
 The first line is Rapid Route A, an east–west line that replaced Route A on September 22, 2024.
 It cost $195 million to construct, with a majority of funds from a federal grant, and includes articulated battery-powered buses, center-running bus lanes and stations.
+The line also features buses that run every 5 to 15 minutes during weekday hours.
 A north–south line will replace Route B in 2028 pending federal funding.